StatXzy7/StatXzy7.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Ziyang Xu (徐子扬, aka StatXzy7), a final-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Statistics.
+I’m Ziyang Xu (徐子扬, StatXzy7), a final-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Statistics.

 I intend to pursue my Ph.D. degree in Mathematics at Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
 2024, advised by Prof. [Tieyong Zeng](https://www.math.cuhk.edu.hk/~zeng/).